imfatant/test/README.md

         sudo systemctl enable arducopter.service
     After you reboot, your ArduPilot should inflate automatically.

-## Part 3
+## Part 3 - Connecting the peripherals
-Let's talk about connecting the peripherals now.
 A basic minimum configuration is likely to include:
 - An R/C receiver.
 - A GPS receiver (with or without integrated compass).
 - A radio modem for a bidirectional data link, particularly at longer ranges.